smapiot/piral/docs/specs/feed-api-specification.md

 #### Status Endpoint

 The service exposes a REST endpoint, which accepts a `GET` request from the client.
-With the `GET` request an existing interactive login is queried for its completion and the eventual result.
+With the `GET` request, an existing interactive login is queried for its completion and the eventual result.

 **Success Response**

-In case of an early termination (with indeterminate result, i.e., no error) return `202`.
+In the case of early termination (with an indeterminate result, i.e., no error) return `202`.

-In case of a successful completion (either directly or through long polling / waiting for the result) the service should respond with `200` and the following content (typed as `AuthStatusApiResponse`):
+In the case of successful completion (either directly or through long polling/waiting for the result) the service should respond with `200` and the following content (typed as `AuthStatusApiResponse`):

 ```ts
 interface AuthStatusApiResponse {